11/15/2024

 Chairman and CEO

-We have and we continue to sell, to sell the hardware and we expect to see more significant orders for that this quarter and beyond.
+We have, and we continue to sell the hardware, and we expect to see more significant orders for that this quarter and beyond.
 So the answer to that question is yes.
-But also we're very, very focused on higher margin licensed sales and we're also, we've been very, very focused on, especially in our European operation, we had a large software maintenance agreement that was negligible in the context of margins and we decided not to renew that agreement.
-So it's going to have a very positive impact on our overall blended gross margins and more importantly, it's giving us an opportunity to focus more, especially with our resources on the bio-key products that are much higher gross margins which are in the, our software's in the 80, 90% range.
+But also, we're very, very focused on higher margin licensed sales, and we're also, we've been razor focused on especially in our European operation, we had a large software maintenance agreement that was negligible in the context of margins.
+And we decided not to renew that agreement.
+So it's going to have a very positive impact on our overall blended gross margins.
+And more importantly, it's giving us an opportunity to focus more, especially with our resources, on the Bayuki products that are much higher gross margins, which, you know, are in the, our software's in the 80, 90% range.
 So that's another reason why you're seeing an increase in the gross margin.
-So overall, this is going to have a much, much better impact on our financials and it's going to create a shorter pathway to getting to break even in profitability.
+So overall, this is going to have a much, much better impact on our financials, and it's going to create a shorter pathway to getting to break even in profitability.

 speaker